Which Type of Pipe is Better: ST52 Seamless or Welded?

 Conclusion

-ST52 seamless and welded pipes each have a clear place in industrial supply.
-Seamless handles the demanding end of high-pressure, critical systems and long service life.
-Welded handles the practical end of larger diameters, cost-sensitive projects, and general structures.
-Specifying the right type from a reliable source with verified quality is what determines whether the pipe does its job for the full life of the system.
+ST52 seamless pipes handle the demanding end :high pressure, critical systems, long service life under cyclic loading.
+ST52 welded pipes handle the practical end :larger diameters, cost-sensitive projects, general structures.
+Specify the right type from a verified source with documented material traceability, and the pipe performs for the full life of the system without unexpected maintenance.